- Review Process

 Why Care about Fisheries?

-- Each year the Canadian fishery lands over 1 million metric tons of fish valued in excess of 2 billion dollars.
+• Each year the Canadian fishery lands over 1 million metric tons of fish valued in excess of 2 billion dollars.
+(Fisheries & Oceans Canada 2018)

-- Fisheries and aquaculture employ more than 43 million individuals worldwide.
+• Fisheries and aquaculture employ more than 43 million individuals worldwide.
+(FA0 2018)

-- With 60% of the volume of the world’s fish trade coming from developing countries, there exists a real need for international efforts to ensure decent working conditions within the industry.
+• With 60% of the volume of the world’s fish trade coming from developing counties, there exists a real need for international efforts to ensure decent working conditions.

-- A recent United Nations study reported that more than two-thirds of the world's fisheries have collapsed or are currently being overfished.
-Much of the remaining one third is in a state of decline because habitat degradation from pollution and climate change.
+• A recent United Nations study reported that more than two-thirds of the world's fisheries have collapsed or are currently being overfished.
+Much of the remaining one third is in a state of decline because of habitat degradation from pollution and climate change.

 Resources 4 Rethinking encourages students and teachers to participate in World Fisheries Day.
 Top R4R Picks will connect you to some excellent resources to support these efforts.